 Mt.
 Baldy Ski Resort (50mi/1hr)

-This resort is mostly for intermediate and advanced skiers/snowboarders, as 80% of the runs are intermediate or above, while just 20% are at the beginner-level.
+This resort is mostly for intermediate and advanced skiers/snowboarders, as 80% of the runs are intermediate or above, while just 20% are at the beginner level.
 Although a handful of blue & green trails do wind down from the two 8,600 ft peaks, the lower half of the mountain is mainly challenging black runs, most of which can be accessed by Chair 3 or Chair 4.

 The base lodge at Mt.
 Baldy resides around 6500 feet, while the lift-served summit is 8600 ft.
 This provides a stimulating 2100 feet of vertical, to ensure you get the blood flowing to your legs.

 Mt.
 Baldy Ski Resort also offers tubing options, which have become quite a novelty for Southern California natives, especially those bringing younger children to the resort area.
 Being so close to Los Angeles, the annual snowfall of Mt.
-Baldy will tend to vary from year-to-year.
+Baldy will tend to vary from year to year.

-8401 Mt Baldy Rd, Mt Baldy, CA 91759 (Map) | 909-982-0800
+8401 Mt Baldy Rd, Mt Baldy, CA | 909-982-0800 | mtbaldyresort.com

 Mt.
 Waterman Ski Resort (55mi/1.5hrs)